 You’ve been contemplating signing up for yet another gym pass; but with all the confusing machines, pushy personal trainers, and jam packed fitness classes, you can’t help but feel a little anxious, especially since all you really want is to warm-up and stretch in the sauna anyway, right?

-I know the only way I can survive the unforgiving winter months is wholesome and nutritious foods and “hot” yoga.
+I know the only way I can survive the unforgiving colder months is wholesome and nutritious foods and “hot” yoga.
 In 90 minutes, I get to wring out the toxins in my body and kick my butt into shape, while warming in a sauna.
 Win-win!

 The type of “hot” yoga I’m referring to is called Bikram Yoga, and I know it will change your life as it did mine.